 How to Reassess Your Chess, Revised ed. - Silman

-About the How to Reassess Your Chess, Revised ed. - Silman
+About How to Reassess Your Chess, Revised ed. - Silman.

 This book has long been considered a modern classic.
 Now, this fourth and final edition - completely rewritten and featuring all new examples - takes Silman's groundbreaking concept of imbalances to a whole new level.
 Designed for players in the 1400 to 2100 rating range and for teachers looking for a ready-made chess curriculum, the author shares a mind-expanding journey that takes the reader through imbalance-basics, ensures that every detail of all the imbalances are mastered, and leaves the player/lover of chess with something he always wanted but never believed he could achieve: a master-level positional foundation.